Technical Calculator

 What Is Synthetic Division?

-Synthetic division is a shortcut method for dividing a polynomial by linear factors where the leading coefficient is 1.
-If it's not equal to 1, then it requires modifying the dividend to make the leading coefficient 1 before using the method.
-This method provides you with the quotient (the result of the division) and the remainder.
+synthetic department is a shortcut technique for dividing a polynomial with the aid of linear factors in which the leading coefficient is 1.
+If it's not identical to 1, then it requires enhancing the dividend to make the main coefficient 1 before the use of the technique.
+This approach provides you with the quotient (the end result of the department) and the remainder.
 It uses the divisors of the form "(x + a)" and "(x - a)".

-• Linear factors of the form (ax + b) are divisors
+• Linear elements of the shape (ax + b) are divisors

 Synthetic Division Formula: